ncondo/CarND-Advanced-Lane-Lines/README.md

 ### Camera Calibration

-The code for this step is contained in `camera_cal.py` and the sample images and outputs can be found in the camera_cal folder.
+Cameras typically do not generate perfect images; some of the objects in the images can get stretched or scewed in various ways, especially near the edges.
+We can correct for this by performing a camera calibration.
 I started by preparing "object points", which will be the (x,y,z) coordinates of the chessboard corners in the world.
 The provided sample images of chessboards are fixed on the (x,y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time all of the chessboard corners are successfully detected in a sample image.
 With each successful chessboard detection, `imgpoints` will be appended with the (x,y) pixel position of each of the corners.
 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the OpenCV `calibrateCamera()` function.
 The resulting camera matrix and distortion coefficients are then used to undistort images using the OpenCV `undistort()` function.
 Here an original image (left) and an undistorted image (right):

 ![Original](camera_cal/test_example2.jpeg)      ![Undistorted](camera_cal/output_example2.jpeg)

+The code for camera calibration is contained in `camera_cal.py` and the sample images and outputs can be found in the camera_cal folder.

 ### Distortion Correction